skip to main content skip to search skip to footer skip to accessibility statement

 Sexual health is defined as a state of physical, emotional, mental and social wellbeing in relation to sexuality; it is not just the absence of disease.
 Sexual health requires a positive and respectful approach to sexuality and sexual relationships, which encompasses safe sexual experiences that are free of coercion, discrimination and violence.
 In England, the definition of sexual health also includes the provision of advice and services around contraception, termination of pregnancies, Sexually Transmitted Infections (STIs) and Human Immunodeficiency Virus (HIV).

-The government’s Framework for Sexual Health Improvement in England highlights the importance of good sexual health and ambition is to improve sexual health of the whole population, with key objectives outlined.
+The government’s Framework for Sexual Health Improvement in England highlights the importance of good sexual health and the ambition is to improve sexual health of the whole population, with key objectives outlined.

 The Southampton Sexual Health Needs Assessment (available in the resources section below) has identified a number of opportunities to improve sexual health outcomes and reduce inequalities across the system.